JohnW44/Python_Project/APIDOCS.md

     ```json
     {
-      "message": "User already exists",
     "errors": {
-        "email": "User with that email already exists",
-        "username": "User with that username already exists"
+        "email": [
+            "Email address is already in use."
+        ],
+        "username": [
+            "Username is already in use."
+        ]
     }
     }
     ```